Workshops 'STEM&You'

 -

-Basic cryptography: Activities are carried out to illustrate cryptographic methods that have been used from the origins of cryptography (Caesar's method) up to the 20th century (Enigma machine).
+Basic Cryptography: Activities are carried out to illustrate cryptographic methods that have been used from the origins of cryptography (Caesar's method) up to the 20th century (Enigma machine).

 -